ewre324/Scout-Digital-Forensic-Assistant/README.md

 Scout is intended for **educational and research purposes only**.
 It is a prototype implementation and should be used as a preliminary analysis tool to assist, not replace, a qualified forensic investigator.
 Always obtain proper authorization before analyzing any system or data.
 The authors are not responsible for any misuse of this tool.

-## 🙏 Acknowledgments
+## Citation

-[cite\_start]This project is directly inspired by the research and concepts presented in the paper **"Scout: Leveraging Large Language Models for Rapid Digital Evidence Discovery"**[cite: 1, 322].
-The goal of this implementation is to provide a practical tool that embodies the principles of the paper and encourages further research in the application of AI in digital forensics.
+Please cite  **"Scout: Leveraging Large Language Models for Rapid Digital Evidence Discovery"**